ramrajpatil/ramrajpatil/README.md

 ---
 ## <img width="26" height="26" alt="about me" src="https://user-images.githubusercontent.com/101383047/189491727-7a027ae4-6a8f-41e5-a38b-34cba60a7a0c.png"> About Me
 #### Full Stack Java Developer | Programmer
-* Hi, I'm Ramraj Patil, from Kolhapur, Maharashtra.
+* Hi, I'm Ramraj Patil from Kolhapur, Maharashtra.
 * A dedicated Java Developer with a passion for crafting exceptional software solutions.
 * Got really interested in solving Rubik's cube recently, I don't know.., solving it actually calms my mind knowing that out of so many possibilities there one lies a perfect one and I am in search of it from the moment I take it in my hands.
 * It is actually helping me in solving data structure questions.

 ---
 ## 🛠️ Tech Stacks
 <p align="left">
 <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" alt="java" width="40" height="40"/> </a> &nbsp;&nbsp;